-In the summer, the nomads live in collapsible round yurts, circular oversized tents supported by wooden sticks that are called “gers” locally, and so did we.
-A stove is located in the middle of the ger to keep its occupants warm during the cold nights and to warm the milk for the traditional butter tea that one is offered as soon as one walks in.
-The Kazakhs are warm and welcoming people and every family insisted that we share a meal with them, even slaughtering one of their precious lambs for the occasion.
+In the summer, the nomads live in collapsible round yurts, circular oversized tents supported by wooden sticks called “gers” locally, and so did we.
+A stove is located in the middle of the ger to keep its occupants warm during the cold nights and to warm the milk for the traditional butter tea offered as soon as one walks in.
+The Kazakhs are warm and welcoming people, and every family insisted that we share a meal with them, even slaughtering one of their precious lambs for the occasion.

 Once there, it does not take long to realize how much work is involved in this lifestyle.
-From sunrise to sunset, there is something to do and everyone gets involved.
-Kazakh families are typically large and children happily take part in the chores starting at a very young age.
-Attending the animals, chopping wood, making cheese are a few of the tasks that need to be done every day, though of course there is still time to play.
+From sunrise to sunset, there is something to do, and everyone gets involved.
+Kazakh families are typically large, and children happily participate in the chores very young.
+Attending to the animals, chopping wood, and making cheese are a few of the tasks that need to be done every day, though there is still time to play.
 And one could swear that the children learn to ride a horse before they learn to walk, so strong is the bond with this animal for the Kazakhs.

 And then, of course, there is eagle hunting.
-Kazakhs use eagles to hunt for rabbits, marmots, and foxes and if very lucky wild wolves.
+Kazakhs use eagles to hunt for rabbits, marmots, foxes, and if very lucky wild wolves.
 Winter is the hunting season as the white snow makes it harder for the prey to hide from the eagle with its notoriously good vision.
 When an eagle-hunting Kazakh carries his bird, the head is often coiffed with a hood to keep the eagle quiet until it’s time to hunt.
-Trying to put the hood back on an eagle’s head (which obviously the bird is not thrilled about) is a feat to watch and it highlights the special relationship between the bird and its owner.
-Since we weren’t there in the hunting season, our hosts kindly agree to show us their eagles and to don their hunting coat.
+Trying to put the hood back on an eagle’s head (which the bird is not thrilled about) is a feat to watch, and it highlights the special relationship between the bird and its owner.
+Since we weren’t there during the hunting season, our hosts kindly agreed to show us their eagles and don their hunting coats.
 The coats are made from fox skins collected from successful hunts.
 The more extravagant the coat, the more respected the hunter.
 Judging by his coat, I am guessing that one of our hosts, the magnificent Shokhan featured in the last few images, must be a very skilled hunter.